 Late spring sees many migratory birds returning to Croome.
 House martins and swallows return to their nests at the RAF buildings and the Court.
 Swifts are often seen soaring around the parkland.

-Warmer days also mean visitors can rest awhile in one of our deckchairs and enjoy the astonishing aerial display of the colourful dragonflies and damselflies hovering and swooping around the edges of the lake and bees collecting pollen from the flowers.
+Warmer days also mean visitors can rest awhile in one of our deckchairs and enjoy the astonishing aerial display of the colourful dragonflies and damselflies hovering and swooping around the edges of the lake.

 Nightingales at Croome